Auditions and Casting

-- Theatre majors and students receiving theatre scholarships are required to accept any role which they are offered.
+- Theatre majors are encouraged to accept any role which they are offered.

-- Rehearsals for mainstage productions are usually held in the evening.
-They usually start between 6 p.m. and 7 p.m., and run for up to four hours.
+- Rehearsals for productions are usually held in the evening.
+They usually start between 6:00pm and 7:00pm and may run for up to four hours.
 Weekend rehearsal times will be determined by the director of the individual production.
 Directors will make time changes as needed.

 General Rehearsal and Performance Rules